-This is the second Discworld novel (after Eric) Terry Pratchett has published specifically aimed at a young adult readership.
-Even its graphic design eschews the standard Discworld visual motifs, at least in its American hardback edition pictured here.
+This is the second Discworld novel Terry Pratchett published specifically aimed at a young adult readership, sandwiched between Eric and the four Tiffany Aching novels.
 It's also the most un-Discworldly of all the Discworld novels.
 Yes, it's frequently hilarious, but it makes almost no reference to the vast Discworld mythopoeia that Pratchett has so lovingly built up over two dozen books, and which his most ardent fans can quote with a precision exceeded only by die-hard Star Wars and Star Trek geeks.
 The ever-reliable Death puts in a cameo near the tail end, but overall, this is a fantasy Pratchett has taken great pains to make completely accessible to young readers who've never visited Discworld before.
 Purists may be displeased, but it's a fine and funny yarn all the same.

 The subject of Pratchett's five-cylinder satire in The Amazing Maurice is the venerable fable of the Pied Piper.
 Here, the piper is the hapless Keith, a young boy with few wits and a love for music and precious little else.
 He won't quite steal the fan-favorite crown from Rincewind, but Pratchett makes him perfectly likable.
 Keith's companions are a hoard of rats who have attained intelligence due to eating magical scraps off a wizard's rubbish tip, and Maurice, a haughty and self-important cat who's intelligent as well, for much the same reason.
 The odd group of travellers have been wandering the landscape, making a living by playing pied piper scams in small towns.
 (The rats sneak in, wreak havoc, Keith presents himself and pipes them out of town, where they all split the cash.)
 But the rats, under the shaky leadership of the aging Hamnpork (who still can't quite get used to thinking), the sage Dangerous Beans, and the military-minded Darktan, are developing a conscience to go along with their newfound intelligence.
 They've decided it's morally wrong to bilk already poor towns out of money, and just want to find a place where they can settle down.
 Maurice gets them to agree to one final con job.